 What is Open Council?

-Open Council is a non-partisan, independent, non-governmental site with a simple aim: to make it much easier for anyone to follow what is going on in their municipality’s town council by making information more easily accessible.
+Started in late 2023, Open Council is an ad-free, non-partisan, independent, non-governmental site with a simple aim: to make it much easier for anyone to follow what is going on in their municipality’s council.

 What are the goals of Open Council?

 - Increase government transparency and accountability to push (and help) our representatives to make better decisions

 - Increase public engagement and participation by making it easier for voters to inform themselves

 - Improve government decision making by measuring how effective and efficient municipalities are compared to similar municipalities

 - Promote the adoption of Open Data by municipalities

 Promote the use of performance indicators

 Base the success of plans and projects on specific, measurable, achievable, relevant and programmed results.